johnkuhn/ATLCWhitelist/contracts/john readme.txt

 2. Functions to call to initially configure this contract:  Initialize, AddAdmins, AddManager, addCustomerToWhitelist for all customers.
 I typically just add my contract owner as the Admin and as a Manager for my testing purposes.
 3. Note the address of this deployed contract.
 4. Deploy TokenSale (where sales will be performed).
 Customers send us ETH/DAI and we send the proportional amount of ATLC tokens in return.
 We will have a dApp created on our website to allow the customers to buy tokens from this contract by using MetaMask.
-5. Functions to call to initially configure this contract:  Initialize, AddAdmins, SetWallet.
+5. Functions to call to initially configure this contract:  Initialize, AddAdmins, SetWallet, setSendToWalletEnabled, setWhitelistEnabled (optional).
 I typically just add my contract owner as the Admin and as a Manager for my testing purposes.
 6. Fund the TokenSale contract with our tokens.
 I used the MyNewMinter.sol which is just an ERC-20 implementation in this project to assist with spinning up some test tokens and minting them over to the TokenSale contract.
 7. In TokenSale , we can pause, adjust multiplier/divisor as necessary for pricing, and set cooldown period for example to 3 minutes to force users to wait 3 minutes between Buy operations.
 We can also set the maxBuyAmountPerSessionInDAI variable to enforce the maximum amount of our token that can be purchased for each session before having to wait for the cooldown period to finish.
 8. In TokenSale, Withdraw() can be done by any admin and will go to their own msg.sender calling address wallet.
 Specific amounts or ALL ETH and/or ALL our tokens withdrawals are supported by separate functions.